datactive/bigbang/docs/index.rst

 Welcome to BigBang's documentation!
 ===================================

-``BigBang`` is a toolkit for studying processes of open collaboration via analysis of the communciations records.
+``BigBang`` is a toolkit for studying processes of open collaboration and deliberation via analysis of the communciations records.

-It currently supports analyzing mailing lists from Sourceforge, Mailman, or .mbox files.
+It currently supports analyzing mailing lists from Sourceforge, Mailman, ListServ or .mbox files.
 BigBang provides tools for efficiently scraping this data from on-line sources.

 It also provides a variety of preprocessing scripts to assist researchers in gaining valuable insight from this data.